 The Frey Foundation Distinguished Visiting Professorship is one of the highest honors bestowed by the College of Arts & Sciences at UNC-Chapel Hill to distinguished public leaders.
 Past speakers include Nina Totenberg, Fareed Zakaria, E.L.
 Doctorow, Ted Turner, Alice Walker and Christine Todd Whitman.
-This year marks the 25th anniversary of the lecture, with journalist Sidney Rittenberg ’41 as the inaugural speaker in 1994.

 The Frey Foundation was established in 1974 by Edward J. and Frances Frey of Grand Rapids, Michigan.
 Their son, alumnus David Gardner Frey, BA ’64, JD ’67, is chairman of the foundation and a longtime supporter of UNC’s College of Arts & Sciences.